rdiff-backup/rdiff-backup/README.md

 any in the other file which have the same checksum are likely to be identical, and whatever remains is the difference.

-This algorithm transfers the differences between 2 files without needing both files on the same system.
+This algorithm transfers the differences between two files without needing both files on the same system.

 librsync is for building other programs that transfer files as efficiently